subhashk01/subhashk01.github.io/README.md

 The aim is to eventually create a web application for users to select a major and then see the corresponding dependency graph for that major.

+I utilized the Plotly and iGraph Python libraries extensively for this project.

+Hope you enjoy!

+<br> <br> <br>
+Further details about the graphs:

 Some simplifications were made to this model.
 Some classes in a major depend on classes outside of that major.
 For example 8.04 Quantum Physics I (a physics course) is dependent on 18.03 Differential Equations (a math course).
 Those dependencies were ignored for visual simplicity.
 Also, some more advanced classes only require "permission of instructor."
 Those classes were also ignored